DeanRider/Megamap/README.md

 You must modify the maplist file by replacing your read and reference files into the list as depicted in the example maplist.txt file.

+Place Megamap, quickmap and maplist nto the bwa folder for mapping along with your fasta read and reference files.

 See Megaparse for parsing mpile output files.
 See sam2circos for parsing sam files for use with Circos mapping of chimreic read locations.